Caribbean Coconut Rum Cake

 - Preheat oven to 325°.
 Cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in extract.
 In a small bowl, combine rum and milk.
-In a large bowl, whisk flour, pudding mix, cornstarch, baking soda and salt; add to creamed mixture alternately with rum mixture, beating well after each addition.
+In a large bowl, whisk flour, pudding mix, cornstarch, baking powder and salt; add to creamed mixture alternately with rum mixture, beating well after each addition.

 - Transfer to a greased and floured 10-in. fluted tube pan.
 Bake until a toothpick inserted in center comes out clean, about 1 hour.
 Cool 10 minutes.
 Remove from pan briefly to prevent sticking; replace in pan.
 Cool on wire rack.